La-wea-cosmica/VapeFix/README.md

   * ^^^ By Doing this all your keybinds will be changed to RShift and the TextGui will be Glitchy/Broken (so remember your keybinds say goodbye to the TextGui)
 # Is It Worth It??
 if you are gonna cheat on 1 single server and you dont care about some programs dont working like spotify ill say yessir

+# How to Buid it?
+1 you need to have python installed
+2 do pip install ntplib datetime console
+3 do a pip install nuitka
+4 run the compile.bat
+5 wait and booom you have vfix.exe